 Diphtheria, Tetanus and Pertussis Vaccination

 If you have never received Tdap, talk to our primary care doctor about immunization.
 The Tdap vaccination is recommended every ten years.
+Guidelines change and your doctor will customize the recommendation to your specific case to keep you in good health.

 Shingles is a painful condition that can cause a rash over the face or torso.
 Typically, the rash consists of blisters that scab over in a week to 10 days, clearing up entirely within 2 to 4 weeks.
 The pain caused by the rash can be an intense burning sensation.
 Some people find the pain lasts for months or even years after and this is one of the most common complications of shingles.